 Sacha Baron Cohen is a British actor, comedian, screenwriter, and film producer.
 He is best known for creating and portraying many fictional satirical characters, including Ali G, Borat Sagdiyev, Brüno, Admiral General Aladeen, Erran Morad, and multiple others.
 Like his idol Peter Sellers, he adopts a variety of accents and guises for his characters and rarely appears out of character.

-By the early 1990s, he was hosting a weekly programme on Windsor cable television’s local broadcasts with Carol Kirkwood, who later became a BBC weather forecaster.
-In 1995, Channel 4 was planning a replacement for its series ‘The Word’, and disseminated an open call for new television presenters.
-Baron Cohen sent in a tape of himself in the character of Kristo, an Albanian fictional television reporter, which caught the attention of a producer.
+By the early 1990s, Cohen was hosting a weekly program on Windsor cable television’s local broadcasts with Carol Kirkwood, who later became a BBC weather forecaster.
+In 1995, Channel 4 was planning a replacement for its series ‘The Word’ and disseminated an open call for new television presenters.
+Cohen sent in a tape of himself in the character of Kristo, an Albanian fictional television reporter, which caught the attention of a producer.
 He hosted Pump TV from 1995 to 1996.
 Peter Sellers, known for portraying a wide range of comic characters using different accents and guises, was referred to by Baron Cohen as “the most seminal force in shaping [his] early ideas on comedy”.

-In 1996, he began presenting the youth chat programme ‘F2F’ for Granada Talk TV and also had a small role in an advert for McCain Microchips playing the role of a chef in a commercial entitled “Ping Pong”.
+In 1996, Cohen began presenting the youth chat program ‘F2F’ for Granada Talk TV and also had a small role in an advert for McCain Microchips playing the role of a chef in a commercial titled “Ping Pong”.
 He took clown training in Paris, at the Ecole Philippe Gaulier, studying under master-clown Philippe Gaulier.

-At this point, the question that might be circling your mind is what is the next Sacha Baron Cohen movie ?
+At this point, the question that might be circling your mind is what is the next Sacha Baron Cohen movie or tv show?
 Well, the good news is that we have a clear answer to that question.
-Here’s the upcoming Sacha Baron Cohen films expected to release in 2019.
-We can only hope that the latest Sacha Baron Cohen movie would be as good as some of his recent ones.
+Here are the upcoming Sacha Baron Cohen films and tv shows expected to release in the near future.
+Hopefully, the comedian will be as entertaining as always.